What... (i.e. camp, dance class, birthday party)

 203-834-1143

-Maple Syrup Open House: March 2 and 10, 12-1pm.
-Families can tap a tree, take part in a maple syrup taste test and learn about the Native American, colonial, and modern techniques of making syrup.
+Maple Syrup Open House: March 1 and March 8 at 1pm.
+Families can tap a tree, take part in a maple syrup taste test, and learn about the Native American, colonial, and modern techniques of making syrup.
 Then everyone can taste Ambler Farm’s own maple syrup over vanilla ice cream.
 FREE!

 SOUTHEAST NEW YORK